≡ Menu

 Getting Certified in Diagnostic Medical Sonography

-A certification is a license or credential that you earn to show that you have specific knowledge or skills.
+A certification is a license or credential that you earn to show that you have the required knowledge and skills to perform a job.
 In ultrasound, the primary agency that awards certification is the American Registry for Diagnostic Medical Sonography (ARDMS).

 Most employers will require you to have your RDMS credential.
-If you receive your degree from a CAAHEP accredited institution, you will most likely sit for the RDMS exam during your final semester.
+If you receive your degree from a program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), you will most likely sit for the first RDMS exam during your final semester.

 The ARDMS offers ultrasound certification in the following areas within general sonography: